aws-samples/terraform-ec2-image-builder-container-hardening-pipeline/README.md

 terraform init && terraform validate && terraform apply -var-file *.tfvars -auto-approve
 ```

-7. After successfully completion of your first Terraform apply, if provisioning locally, you should see this snippet in your local machine’s terminal:
+7. After successful completion of your first Terraform apply, if provisioning locally, you should see this snippet in your local machine’s terminal:
 ``` bash
 Apply complete!
 Resources: 43 added, 0 changed, 0 destroyed.
 ```